-If you’re doing a one-way rental always take into account the fee that will be charged for returning a car in a different city (and the fee is even higher when returning the car in another country).
-The rental company needs to get the car back to its home base and that often involves sending a member of staff halfway across the continent to meet you at the end of your rental.
-If returning in the same country one-way fees aren’t too bad and mostly just cover administration costs but if dropping the car off in another country, expect to pay a fee that equates to around 1 Euro per km from point of origin.
+If you’re doing a one-way rental always take into account the fee for returning a car in a different city.
+The fee is even higher when returning the car in another country.
+The rental company needs to get the car back to its home base.
+That often involves sending a member of staff halfway across the continent to meet you at the end of your rental.
+If returning in the same country one-way fees aren’t too bad.
+They mostly just cover admin costs.
+Dropping the car off in another country?
+Expect to pay a fee around 1 Euro per km from point of origin.

 3. Got a License to Drive?

 You may well need an International Drivers Permit (IDP) in addition to your regular driving license.
-If you hold an EU drivers license, it is valid in the whole of the EU.
+If you hold an EU driver’s license, it is valid in the whole of the EU.
 For EU license holders visiting Croatia, if you plan to hire a car in-country you’ll need an IDP.
-If your license is issued by a non-EU country then in most countries we advise you to obtain one before you travel.
-You can find information specific to your needs available your national automobile association.
-You can only get an IDP in your own country and it is usually issued by the automobile association, or a government office.
-Watch out for fraudulent organizations offering IDPs and only request yours from reputable sources.
-If your rental in Croatia has been arranged by us, the IDP is not necessary.
+If you have a licence from a non-EU country then in most countries we advise you to obtain one before you travel.
+You can find information specific to your needs from your national automobile association.
+You can only get an IDP in your own country.
+It is usually issued by the automobile association, or a government office.
+Watch out for fraudulent groups offering IDPs and only request yours from reputable sources.
+If we arranged your rental in Croatia, the IDP is not necessary.

 Make sure you know where you’re picking the car up, if it’s not getting delivered to you.
-And where to drop it off at the end of the rental period.
-Before you accept the car check over every body panel and the wheels, referencing the pictograms on the hire form for all the scratches, dings and dents to make sure you won’t get blamed for any.
-Unless you have zero-excess insurance, you need to make sure you won’t get blamed for any damage that was already there.
+And know where to drop it off at the end of the rental period.
+Before you accept the car, check over every body panel and the wheels.
+Reference the pictograms on the hire form for all the scratches, dings and dents to make sure you won’t get blamed for any.
+Unless you have zero-excess insurance, you need to make sure you won’t get blamed for any pre-existing damage.

 5. Check the insurance details

-Check what’s covered with the rental company’s standard insurance policy, what the excess is (the maximum amount you would have to pay in the event of loss or accident) and whether any of your own insurance policies (such as your travel insurance) provide any cover.
-Make sure you’re well covered but also not paying twice for cover.
+Check what’s covered with the rental company’s standard insurance policy.
+Know the maximum amount you would have to pay in the event of loss or accident.
+Also find out whether any of your own insurance policies provide coverage.
+Make sure you’re well covered but also not paying twice.

 6. Manual or Auto?

-Most rental cars in Europe have manual transmission.
-Automatic transmission cars are sometimes available but there is usually a significant additional cost, as the lower category cars are not offered with it.
+When renting a car in Central and Eastern Europe you’ll find that most cars have a manual transmission.
+Automatic transmission cars are sometimes available.
+But there is usually a significant additional cost, as the lower-category cars are not offered with it.
 In some cases it can at least double the cost of a rental.
 Sure you’ll get a nicer, bigger car but if you’re watching your budget this can easily blow it.

 7. Different rules apply!

-Driving laws are different in Europe.
-For example you can’t turn right on a red light and in some countries, you need to have your headlights on at all times (yes, even in daytime!).
-Check up on the rules of the road before you get behind the wheel.
-Also when planning your route, bear in mind that what might look like a major highway on the map may often not be a multi-lane highway but a regular road, with a much lower speed limit (especially when you go through villages).
+Driving laws are different when renting a car in Central and Eastern Europe.
+For example you can’t turn right on a red light.
+Or you might need to have your headlights on at all times (yes, even in daytime!).
+Check out the rules of the road before you get behind the wheel.
+When planning your route, bear in mind that what might look like a major highway on the map may not be.
+It could be a regular road, with a much lower speed limit (especially when you go through villages).

 8. Road tolls

-When you’re looking at routes online you might find some roads are described as toll roads.
-That doesn’t necessarily mean you need to pull up at a toll booth and pay.
-In many countries we arrange vacations in the tolls are often collected by means of a vignette (sticker) that you purchase, typically at gas stations (always when you’ve just crossed over the border and occasionally you can buy them just before you leave the neighbor country) and affix to the windshield.
-Usually a rental car will be supplied with a highway sticker for its home country.
-It’s worth checking the windshield before you buy a vignette for another country too as a prior renter may have left one there with remaning validity.
+When you’re looking at routes online you might find some roads described as toll roads.
+That doesn’t always mean you need to pull up at a toll booth and pay.
+In many countries where we arrange vacations the tolls are often collected by means of a vignette (sticker) that you purchase, typically at gas stations.
+This is always when you’ve just crossed over the border.
+Occasionally you can buy them just before you leave the neighboring country.
+Then affix it to the windshield.
+Usually a rental car will have a highway sticker for its home country.
+It’s worth checking the windshield before you buy a vignette for another country.
+A prior renter may have left one there with remaining validity.

-Ignorance is no excuse and these fees are actively policed (often not long after you cross the border), with the fines being massively disproportionate to the cost of a vignette.
-The table below tells you which countries charge tolls, how they’re collected and how much it will cost you, approximately.
-If a route takes you through a country where you don’t plan to stop you might want to consider instead routing around it, depending on what that adds to your journey.
+Ignorance is no excuse and these fees are actively policed (often not long after you cross the border).
+The fines are much higher than the cost of a vignette.
+The table below tells you which countries charge tolls, how they’re collected and how much they will cost.
+If a route takes you through a country where you don’t plan to stop you might want to consider going around it.
+It depends on what that adds to your journey.
 See the table below for details for each of the countries we offer as destinations (updated January 2013).